Introduction

 -

-Don't Overreach: Avoid the temptation to lean excessively to one side while on the step stool.
-If you find yourself unable to reach the necessary area, it is safer to climb down and adjust the support instead of risking a fall.
+Don’t Overreach: Avoid the temptation to lean excessively to one side while on the ladder.
+If you find yourself unable to reach the necessary area, it is safer to climb down and reposition the ladder instead of risking a fall.

 -

-Use Proper Footwear: Wearing shoes with non-slip soles is essential for maintaining good traction while using the climbing apparatus.
+Use Proper Footwear: Wearing shoes with non-slip soles is essential for maintaining good traction while operating the ladder.
 Proper footwear can greatly reduce the risk of slipping and falling.

 -

-Have a Spotter: Whenever possible, have a colleague hold the base of the step structure.
-This extra support is especially crucial when utilizing higher structures, as it greatly improves stability and safety during operations.
+Have a Spotter: Whenever possible, have a colleague hold the base of the ladder.
+This additional support is particularly important when using taller ladders, as it significantly enhances stability and safety during operations.
 According to the American Ladder Institute, it is also critical to avoid standing on the top step or cap of a stepladder to minimize the chance of losing balance.
 Additionally, organizations can benefit from resources like those offered by USF SafetyFlorida, which assist in identifying hazards and improving safety protocols to reduce workplace accidents.

 Returning the Ladder: Best Practices